 Analyze the age range of Agnes Scott students with the following chart.

 Questions About Diversity

-- Is Agnes Scott supporting learners from all economic backgrounds?
+- How is Agnes Scott doing at attracting and supporting students from all financial backgrounds?

-Even a school with high racial, ethnic and geographic diversity may not be diverse when it comes to the economic backgrounds of their students.
-To get a better idea of how Agnes Scott is supporting low-income students check the Financial Aid Page.
+Schools with higher than average ethnic and location diversity still may not be diverse when it comes to other factors, such as income levels.
+Get a better idea of how Agnes Scott supports low-income students by visiting the Financial Aid Page.

 - How important is diversity to Agnes Scott?